jrigden/mr_rigden_posts/Basic_Server_Ubuntu_16_4.md

 If you would like a more detailed guide to UFW check out my post, [A Guide to the Uncomplicated Firewall (UFW) for Linux](https://medium.com/@mr_rigden/a-guide-to-the-uncomplicated-firewall-ufw-for-linux-570c3774d7f4)

+## Name Your Server
+Generic server names can be confusing.
+In this guide we will name our server `seattle`.
+Let's change the hostname.

+`sudo nano /etc/hostname`

+Change it to `seattle`.
+Now edit the hosts files.
+ `sudo nano /etc/hosts`

+    127.0.0.1       localhost
+    # The following lines are desirable for IPv6 capable hosts
+    ::1     ip6-localhost ip6-loopback
+    fe00::0 ip6-localnet
+    ff02::1 ip6-allnodes
+    ff02::2 ip6-allrouters

+And add you server name like so.

+    127.0.0.1       localhost
+    127.0.1.1       seattle

+    # The following lines are desirable for IPv6 capable hosts
+    ::1     ip6-localhost ip6-loopback
+    fe00::0 ip6-localnet
+    ff02::1 ip6-allnodes
+    ff02::2 ip6-allrouters

+Now reboot.

+    sudo reboot

+## Time
+Set you sever on an appropriate timezone.
+For me that is Pacific time.

+    sudo timedatectl set-timezone America/Los_Angeles

+Then make sure the server is using the Network Time Protocol.

+    sudo timedatectl set-ntp on

 ## Conclusion
 If have followed this guide you will have a basic server that is just a bit more secure.